Security Tools

 Your vault will be permanently erased.
 Always use the Backup (JSON) feature to export your encrypted vault before clearing browser data.
 The backup file is also AES-256 encrypted.

-A 4‑word passphrase from a 1,024‑word list has ~40 bits of entropy.
-A 12‑character random password using all character types has ~78 bits.
-For equivalent security, use at least 5‑6 words for passphrases.
-The advantage is human memorability.
+A 4-word passphrase from a 1,024-word list has ~40 bits of entropy.
+A 12-character random password with all character types has ~78 bits.
+For equivalent security, use at least 5-6 words.
+The advantage of passphrases is human memorability.

 The estimate assumes an offline attack using high-end GPU hardware (~10 billion attempts per second).
 It calculates total possible combinations from your password's character space and length, then divides by attack rate.